10 Ways Pilots Can Build Flight Time

-Private pilots, commercial pilots, flight instructors, and even corporate pilots are known to offer the second-in-command seat to someone willing and able to fly with them.
-But you have to be in the right place at the right time, which is why being an airport employee can be beneficial.
+Private pilots, flight instructors, and even corporate pilots are known to offer the second-in-command seat to someone willing and able to fly with them.
+But you have to be in the right place at the right time.

-As a bonus, hanging around the airport not only gets you hours, but it might get you hours in really cool aircraft.
-You know that old man who's been working on the P-51 in the hangar for the past 6 months?
-He'll be eager to show it off to other pilots when it's ready to be test flown.
-That businessman with the Cessna 182?
-He'll need a safety pilot when it comes time to get current.
+As a bonus, hanging around the airport can not only get you hours; it might also get you hours in really cool aircraft.
+That old man who's been working on the P-51 in the hangar for the past six months will be eager to show it off to other pilots when it's ready to be test-flown.

-If you're a good pilot and a nice person, you'll get invited to go on flights with pilot friends.
+If you're a good pilot and a good friend, you'll get invited to go on flights with fellow pilots.
 Maybe they're going out for a weekend flight to grab a $100 hamburger.
 Or maybe one of them is going on a solo cross-country flight to visit family.
-You'll log a few hours this way if you're nice to people.
+You'll get asked to log a few hours this way if you're nice to people.

 Share Flight Time

 Sharing flight time can be difficult in a remote area, but if you're in an area with a semi-large flight school, you should have no problem finding someone who is willing to share flight expenses.
 You can both log the time, but the bill is cut in half—a nice bargain if you're out flying around anyway.